 Ok, so we've got the vdso vmo mapped into our child process.
 If our child process wants to actually call syscalls, it needs to know where the vdso is situated.

 In the implementation of the libc loader (which we're not using), a bootstrap message is passed to the child process which includes numerous program arguments - such vdso base address, for example.
 The bootstrap code (__libc_start_main) running in the context of the newly created process initial thread will parse out the ELF sections from the vdso and set up everything necessary for the child process to immediately start calling syscalls.

-we've got none of that here, so we manually provide the example program code with the address of a syscall.
+We've got none of that here, so we manually provide the example program code with the address of a syscall.
 If you recall, in our first iteration above, we simply ran code that looped forever - until we externally terminated it with zx_task_kill.
-Here we'll call zx_thread_exit from within the child thread itself and cause the thread to terminate prior to the infinite loop. we'll pass in the function pointer of zx_task_kill as Arg2 of zx_process_start.
+Here we'll call zx_thread_exit from within the child thread itself and cause the thread to terminate prior to the infinite loop. we'll pass in the function pointer of zx_thread_exit as Arg2 of zx_process_start.
 This value will be passed by the kernel to our thread code in the rsi register.